KARIO-KE/KARIO-KE/README.md

-- 👋 Hi, I’m @KARIO-KE
+-  I’m @KARIO-KE
-- 👀 I’m interested in hacking and coding
+-  interested in hacking and coding
-- 🌱 I’m currently learning It tech
+-  currently learning It technology
-- 💞️ I’m looking to collaborate on coding
+-  looking to collaborate on coding
-- 📫 Contact me
+-  Based in Nairobi,Kenya.
-- 😄 Pronouns: Always and forever....
+-  Always and forever
-- ⚡ Fun fact: Life is a lesson we learn everyday
+- Life is a lesson we learn everyday

 <!---

-KARIO-KE/KARIO-KE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
---->
+-